Meet a Few of Our Core Musicians.

 TRACY SEEGER - VIOLIN & MUSIC COORDINATOR

 Tracy has toured the world extensively with David Byrne of the Talking Heads and has a large catalogue of studio work to her acclaim.
-She has performed at many of the worlds top venues, a few including: Carnegie Hall-NY; Walt Disney Hall-Los Angeles; The Bataclan-Paris; Place Des Arts-Montreal, Canada; Ryman Auditorium-Nashville; Enmore Theatre-Sydney, Australia; Royal Festival Hall-London; Parco Della Musica-Rome; Manezh Kadetskogo Korpusa-St. Petersburg, Russia; and Sava Centar-Belgrade, Serbia.
+She's performed at many of the world's top venues, a few including: Carnegie Hall-NY; The Bataclan-Paris; Enmore Theatre-Sydney, Australia; Royal Festival Hall-London; Parco Della Musica-Rome; Manezh Kadetskogo Korpusa-St. Petersburg, Russia; and Sava Centar-Belgrade, Serbia.
+She has also performed on David Letterman, Atlas Horas TV show (Sao Paulo, Brazil), Later...with Jools Holland (London, England) and appears in numerous Austin City Limits tapings from Sufjan Stevens and Ray Lamontagne, to Lyle Lovett and Don Mclean.

 Tracy is the primary contact for Barton Strings and will handle all of your needs, including booking/contracting, and helping with all your music selections.